Aircraft carrying supplies for emergency field hospital lands at Plant 42

-A NASA Armstrong Flight Research Center crewmember offloads supplies from a DC-8 for an Emergency Field Hospital at Air Force Plant 42 in Palmdale, California, Jan.
-11. Samaritan’s Purse, charitable organization, has partnered with Lancaster Baptist Church, the city of Lancaster and AV Hospital to provide a 70-bed temporary field hospital to support COVID-19 patients.
-(Air Force photo by Giancarlo Casem)
+A Samaritan’s Purse DC-8 taxis into NASA Armstrong Flight Research Center at Air Force Plant 42 in Palmdale, California, Jan.
+11. The aircraft delivered supplies for an Emergency Field Hospital being constructed at Antelope Valley Hospital in nearby Lancaster, California.
+Samaritan’s Purse is charitable organization which has partnered with Lancaster Baptist Church, the city of Lancaster and AV Hospital to provide a 70-bed temporary field hospital to support COVID-19 patients.
+(Air Force video by Giancarlo Casem)

 |Date Taken: